Ashwin7mak/qbui/ui/TROUBLESHOOTING.md

 * I've run into issues using the hotloader option when running Protractor tests or when trying to see new changes so try disabling it:

  Set `noHotLoad : true` in your **local.js** config

+## Slow Integration or E2E Tests

+Integration and E2E tests are going to be slower than Unit tests.
+A single integration test may take 1-2 minutes to run.
+You may need to increase the number of processors available to your VM that runs Oracle/Sql (persistence layer for Core) if running a single integration test is taking a lot more than that or consistently failing due to timeout errors.

+**Note:** VM = Virtual Machine (Typically on VMWare Fusion) running the Oracle/Sql database for the Core layer.

+#### To fix:

+1. Open your VM and shut it down from within the VM (e.g., from the login screen, click the power button icon and choose "Power Off").
+2. Click the Wrench icon (in the top toolbar) after the VM is shutdown.
+3. From the dialog, under the "System Settings" heading, choose "Processors & Memory".
+4. Under "Processors", increase the value from "1 processor core" to "2 processor cores".
+5. On this screen, you may also change the Memory allocated to your VM.
+The recommended minimum is 1024 MB.
+6. Restart the VM.

 ##Contributors
 + Ken LaBak (Creator)